Hamilton Bulldogs (AHL)

 The Hamilton Bulldogs were a professional ice hockey team in the American Hockey League.
-They played in Hamilton, Ontario, at FirstOntario Centre (formerly known as Copps Coliseum), nicknamed 'The Dog Pound'.
+They played in Hamilton, Ontario, at FirstOntario Centre.
 They were the AHL affiliate of the NHL's Edmonton Oilers and Montreal Canadiens as two separate franchises over 19 seasons of continuous participation in the AHL.
 The team won the Calder Cup once in its history, in 2007.

 History

 1996–2002: Edmonton Oilers AHL franchise

-The Hamilton Bulldogs Hockey Club was first established in 1996 following the relocation of the Cape Breton Oilers.
-The team was nicknamed the "Bulldogs" as it was determined to best suit the City of Hamilton.
+The Hamilton Bulldogs Hockey Club was first established in 1996 following the relocation of the Cape Breton Oilers to Hamilton, Ontario.
+The team was nicknamed the "Bulldogs" as it was determined to best suit the city.
 The name "Hamilton Havoc" was runner-up.

 On the ice, the club reached the Calder Cup Finals three times.
 Firstly in 1997, the club's first year, and again in 2003 only to lose in both cases.
 The 2003 game 7 final was played June 12, 2003, vs the Houston Aeros.
 The attendance at Copps Coliseum was 17,428, making it the largest playoff crowd in the history of the AHL (the record was later broken in 2005 in Philadelphia).
 Houston won the game 3–0 and the series 4–3.
 The Bulldogs finally won the Calder Cup Final in 2007 against the Hershey Bears.
 This series was a rematch of the 1997 Calder Cup Final which Hershey won 4 games to 1.
 The Bulldogs reversed that in 2007 – Hamilton 4 games to Hershey's 1.

-Off the ice, the club faced turmoil in 2000 resulting in a "Stay Dogs Stay" campaign spearheaded by Don Robertson, Ron Burnstein, Nick Javor, and club President Cary Kaplan, aimed at keeping the franchise in Hamilton.
-The campaign was a financial success and resulted in the club remaining in the Steel City with a bolstered fan base and an improved lease with the City of Hamilton.
+Off the ice, the club faced turmoil in 2000 resulting in a "Stay Dogs Stay" campaign spearheaded by Don Robertson, Ron Burnstein, Nick Javor, and club president Cary Kaplan, aimed at keeping the franchise in Hamilton.
+The campaign was a financial success and resulted in the club remaining in the city with a bolstered fan base and an improved lease.